piskoviste/pisek/docs/task-parts/generator.md

 The generator should generate all input files to this directory.
 The generator must be deterministic.

+??? warning "This `gen_type` is not recommended"

+    We don't recommend using this generator type for these reasons:

+    - It's **hard to debug**, as you don't know during generation of what input the bug occurs.
+    - You need to write **your own management code** for which inputs to generate, how many times and what seeds to use.

 ## Opendata-v1
 The generator is run:
 ```